fhswf/MLPro/doc/rtd/content/02_basic_functions/mlpro_bf/sub/layer3_application_support/streams/02_stream_processing.rst

 Stream Workflow
 ---------------

-A StreamWorkflow in MLPro is a list of StreamTasks arranged hierarchically with pre-defined dependencies on prior tasks in the workflow.
+A StreamWorkflow in MLPro is a list of StreamTasks arranged hierarchically with user-defined dependencies on prior tasks in the workflow.
 A stream workflow receives new instance of the stream from the surrounding StreamScenario object at every step.

 .. note::
-    A stream workflow stores a list of new instances and deleted instances at every run.
-Both new and deleted instances are forwarded to subsequent instances to be processed.
+    A stream workflow carries a list of new instances and deleted/obsolete instances at every run.
+Both new and deleted instances are forwarded to subsequent tasks to be processed.

 A stream workflow takes care of following functionalities: